Bachelor of Science in Nursing

 Education for a Future in Nursing

 The baccalaureate program at the University of Utah is designed to reflect the mission and philosophy of the University and the vision, mission, goals, and expected outcomes of the College of Nursing.
-The College of Nursing offers two tracks to complete a baccalaureate degree in nursing: the nursing program with spring and fall semester starts (for students who don't have a nursing license), the RN-BS program (for associate-prepared nurses), and the nursing early assurance program (for high school seniors).
+The College of Nursing offers three tracks to complete a baccalaureate degree in nursing:

 What You Will Achieve

 Graduates of the baccalaureate program will achieve the following:

 - Expand on their knowledge of science and humanities gained in their undergraduate programs by integrating and applying scientific findings from a broad range of disciplines to practice.